 Allan G. Davenport: Engineering

-His research on the impact of wind tunnels, earthquake loading and environmental loads, and structural dynamics have made skyscrapers, like the CN Tower & World Exchange Centre, safer.1993
+His research on the impact of wind tunnels, earthquake loading and environmental loads, and structural dynamics have made skyscrapers, like the CN Tower & World Exchange Centre, safer.

 Martha Salcudean: Engineering

-This prize winner, renowned for her work in fluid dynamics and heat transfer, was the 1st female head of the engineering department at UBC.1998
+This Prize winner, renowned for her work in fluid dynamics and heat transfer, was the first female head of the engineering department at UBC.1998

 David Schindler: Natural Sciences